godotengine/godot-docs/classes/class_particlesmaterial.rst

 | *Getter* | get_param()      |
 +----------+------------------+

-Linear acceleration applied to each particle.
-Acceleration increases velocity magnitude each frame without affecting direction.
+Linear acceleration applied to each particle in the direction of motion.

 .. _class_ParticlesMaterial_property_linear_accel_curve: